otrv4/otrv4/otrv4.md

     * Use the ratchet id and the message id to compute the corresponding decryption key.
 Try to decrypt the message.

-      * If the message cannot be decrypted and the 'IGNORE_UNREADABLE' flag is not set:
+      * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is not set:

           * Inform the user that an unreadable encrypted message was received.
-        * Reply with an Error Message with 'ERROR_1'.
+          * Reply with an Error Message with `ERROR_1`.

-      * If the message cannot be decrypted and the 'IGNORE_UNREADABLE' flag is
+      * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is
         set:

           * Ignore it instead of producing an error or a notification to the user.

       * If the message can be decrypted:

           * Display the human-readable part (if it contains any) to the user.
             SMP TLVs should be addressed according to the SMP state machine.
           * Rotate root, chain and brace keys as appropriate.
           * If the received message contains a TLV type 1 (Disconnected):

-          * Forget all encryption keys for this correspondent and transition the state to 'FINISHED'.
+             * Forget all encryption keys for this correspondent and transition the state to `FINISHED`.

      * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message.